EngineerMark/OsuAchievedOverlay/README.md

 This is still very experimental.
 Crashes can and will occur.
 If not reported yet, throw it into Issues.

+# OBS Studio

+When capturing the window, set Window Match Priority to "Match title, otherwise find window of same executable", that way it automatically recaptures when you change settings.

 # Dependencies

 This project makes use of my OsuHelper library: https://github.com/EngineerMark/OsuHelper